anikomt/ApiTaskQuandoo/README.md

-# ApiTaskQuandoo
+# TestTaskQuandoo
-Test task for Quandoo: API task
+Test task for Quandoo